x1nx3r/robin-protobuf-service/readme.md

 - **Model Download and Extraction**: Downloads a pre-trained model from Kaggle and extracts it for use.
 - **Docker Support**: Containerizes the application using Docker.
 - **Configuration**: Uses environment variables for configuration.
-- **Unit Tests**: Includes unit tests for the model utility functions.

 ## Setup